 When building interfaces between systems—say, from an EMR to a lab—you need to know what messages to expect and how to process them.
 Knowing the exact type (ORM^O01) tells your system how to read and handle the message correctly.

-In a hospital, a single patient admission triggers several actions across departments: registration, room assignment, medication orders, etc. Each action may generate different message types and event types.
+In a hospital, a single patient admission triggers several actions across departments: registration, room assignment, medication orders, and more.
+Each action may generate different message types and event types.
 Mapping these out ensures that all systems stay in sync.

 If data isn’t flowing correctly between systems, one of the first things you check is the message logs.
 Knowing the message and event type helps identify where something went wrong or what’s missing.